glrs/beautiful-jekyll/_drafts/google_assistant-Snowboy-RasPi.md

         device_helpers
     )
 ```
- I also cleaned the file from unnecessary code that was not expected to be used (shown as commented):
+ I also cleaned the file from unnecessary code that was not expected to be used yet (shown as commented):
 ```python
     # @device_handler.command('action.devices.commands.OnOff')
     # def onoff(on):